fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 ### C Sharp
 {% include note.md note1="The use of the name <b>C Sharp</b>, is because of technical restrictions, the correct name is C#" %}
-**C#** is a programming language that is developed by the Microsoft Corporation.
+**C#** is a proprietary programming language that is developed by the Microsoft Corporation.
 Some C# compilers are proprietary, others are not.
-It is very popular, according to [TIOBE](http://www.tiobe.com/index.php/content/paperinfo/tpci/index.html).
+It is very popular, according to [TIOBE][1].
+Microsoft employees started its development in the late 1990s, for the purpose of it being used in their .NET framework.

 ### Fortran
 **Fortran** is a programming language first developed in 1957 by [John Backus](https://en.wikipedia.org/wiki/John_Backus) (1924-2007), specifically suited for the purpose of numerical calculations and scientific computing.

 ### Go
 **Go**, or **golang**, is a programming language, initially developed by [Google](https://en.wikipedia.org/wiki/Google) employees, [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike) and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson).
+Ken Thompson was one of the original developers of Research Unix at Bell Labs.

 ### Java
-**Java** is a cross-platform programming language, in its early days it was proprietary licensed, until it was later released under the GNU GPL license.
+**Java** is a cross-platform programming language, in its early days it was proprietary-licensed, until it was later released under the GNU GPL license.
 Java is one of the most popular programming languages in the world today.

 ### JavaScript
 **JavaScript** (**JS**) is a cross-platform web-oriented programming language that is used primarily for the purpose of controlling the behaviour of web pages.